Prevention and Treatment of Blood Clots after Hip and Knee Replacement Surgery

 • Compression stockings

-• Anti-clotting medicine to reduce the body’s ability to form blood clots
+• Anti-clotting medicine (also known as anticoagulants or blood thinners) to reduce the body’s ability to form blood clots

 Exercise or Physical Therapy

-You will likely work with a physical therapist to perform specific exercises that are designed to restore joint range of motion, strengthen your lower body, and improve circulation in your deep veins.
-For knee replacement, your doctor may recommend the use of a continuous passive motion (CPM) machine that slowly moves your knee.
+You will likely work with a physical therapist to perform specific exercises designed to restore joint range of motion, strengthen your lower body, and improve circulation in your deep veins.
+For knee replacement, your doctor may recommend using a continuous passive motion (CPM) machine that slowly moves your knee.

 Mechanical Prevention Therapies

-Graduated compression stockings are graded (they are tight at the ankle and become looser higher up on the leg).
+Graduated compression stockings are graded, meaning they’re tight at the ankle and become looser higher up on the leg.
 There are also pneumatic, or mechanical, compression devices available.
 The compression action is thought to help circulation and reduce the risk of blood clots by preventing blood from pooling in the veins.
-Your doctor may prescribe compression stockings for you to wear or provide details about what to purchase over-the-counter.
+Your doctor may prescribe compression stockings for you or provide details about what type to purchase over-the-counter.
 Your doctor may also prescribe pneumatic compression devices that use air pumps to massage blood out of the lower leg and back to the heart, similar to compression stockings.
-These devices are also thought to reduce the chances of a blood clot by keeping blood from pooling in the legs where a blood clot can form.
+These devices can also prevent blood clots by keeping blood from pooling in the legs.

 Anti-Clotting Medicine